Relay 101

 It is important from a safety perspective that teams use the designated hand-offs.
 Exception: If a teammate breaks down in the middle of their leg and is forced to withdraw from the event, another member of the team must take over where that runner left off in order to ensure that the 50 miles are completed.

 Yes, people have run the entire Fall 50 course with their dog.
 We’re not sure the dog had a vote in this and it made many animal lovers pretty angry.
 In some areas with narrow shoulders, running with a dog could pose a safety hazard to the dog owner, other runners and/or the dog itself.
 For these reasons and more importantly, to reduce runner congestion on the roads, we prohibit running with dogs along the course route.
 Pets are allowed to join in the fun and come along inside support vehicles.
-We ask that you pick up after your pet at all times, especially in the rest areas.
-Pets are not allowed anywhere in the Nicolet Bay Campground at Peninsula Park and they are prohibited from entering the post-race party tents.
+Please note that dogs are NOT allowed to leave the vehicles at Rest Station 3, Nicolet Bay inside Peninsula Park, due to park rules.
+Dogs are allowed at the finish area in Sunset Park but not inside the party tent due to congestion and some people's fears of dogs.
+They are allowed at all other locations.
+We only ask that you pick up after your pet at all times, especially in the rest areas.